lightsrh/ShareCount/README.md

 ## Prerequisites

-You need to have python and docker installed.
+You need to have python, NodeJs and docker installed.

 ## Installation